spookyskeletonz/adventofcode/README.md

-# adventofcode
+# Advent Of Code 2019/20
-my solutions to the Advent of Code problems
+Solutions to Advent of Code

-Years:
- - 2019
- - 2020